-Whenever I get to spend some time with my couples before their wedding day I always look forward to photographing their day.
-After all, it’s like attending your friends’ wedding!
-I got to meet Rachel and Tom back in May as we enjoyed this amazing sunset in Killiney Hill.
+Whenever I get to spend some time with my couples before their wedding day their wedding day just feels like going to a friends’ wedding!
+I got to meet Rachel and Tom as we enjoyed this amazing sunset in Killiney Hill.
 Their engagement shoot was super fun and relaxed.
-I could immediately see the true love and affection between them.
+I could immediately see the deep love and affection between them.
 We chatted for literally hours (we found out that Rachel and I both love to talk, haha!).
 They told me how they met through playing tag rugby and how they loved to travel.
 They planned their Ashley Park House wedding for early January to be able to have all their family around from overseas.
-I was delighted when they asked me to photograph their Ashley Park House wedding.
+They loved their engagement photos so much that they asked me to photograph their Ashley Park House wedding.
 To say I was delighted would be an understatement!

 Rachel and Tom both got ready in their homes.
-Kathy of Kathy Silke Photography was having a banter with the lads.
-I captured Rachel’s relaxing morning with her sisters and parents on the family farm.
-The ceremony was lovely and personal, with lots of hymns, beautiful speeches and Rachel’s sister performing a few surprise songs.
+While Tom was having a banter with the lads Rachel enjoyed a relaxing morning with her sisters and parents on the family farm.
+The ceremony was really personal, with lots of hymns, beautiful speeches and Rachel’s sister performing a few surprise songs.
 The greeting line went by smoothly, and we got to do all the family photos right there at the church!
 As I jumped into the car ready to continue on the journey I couldn’t believe how much daylight we still had ahead of us.

 Ashley Park House Wedding